Quantifying the homology of periodic cell complexes: Periodic Cellular Complexes

 Now, fix a basis $\mathcal{B}$ of $H_\bullet(X_n)/I^n_\bullet$.
 For every basis element $\beta_i\in\mathcal{B}$, choose a representative chain $\gamma_i\in C_\bullet(Y_n)$ and map $\beta_i\mapsto \D\gamma_i \mod C_\bullet(Z_n)$.
 The argument above ensures that the $\gamma_i$ will be linearly independent, so this map extends linearly to an injective homomorphism into $C_\bullet(Y_n)/C_\bullet(Z_n)$.
 The dimension of the codomain is bounded by the number of cells in $Y_n$ not contained in $Z_n$, so

 \end{proof}

-\begin{remark} The bound $n>4M$ suggests when we expect to see ``regular behaviour'' appear in the topology of $X_n$ as $n$ increases.
-By restricting $q(K)$ to its 1-skeleton and constructing a weighted quotient graph where the representative in $K$ for each vertex lies in the same fundamental domain, $M$ will be the maximum $\ell_\infty$ norm of the edge weights. \end{remark}

-Toroidal cycles are guaranteed to grow as $O(n^{d-1})$ and there are $O(n^d)$ cycles in $X_n$.
-However it is also possible for translational equivalence classes of non-toroidal cycles to appear with multiplicity $O(n^{d-1})$.
-For example, consider a (1-periodic) infinite cylinder, $K_C$, with $\beta_1(K_C)=1$.
-Then $X_n\cong\T^2$ for each $n$ contains one toroidal and one non-toroidal cycle, so $\beta_1(X_n)=O(1)$ despite the existence of the non-toroidal 1-cycle.
-Further issues arise since there is no canonical basis for homology, so generators will a priori not be decomposed so that representatives share the same translational equivalence class.
+It is also possible for translational equivalence classes of non-toroidal cycles to appear with multiplicity $O(n^{d-1})$.
+For example, consider a 1-periodic infinite cylinder, $K_C$, with $\beta_1(K_C)=1$.
+Then for each $n$, $X_n\cong\T^2$ contains one toroidal and one non-toroidal cycle, so $\beta_1(X_n)=O(1)$ despite the existence of the non-toroidal 1-cycle.
+In this case, the non-toroidal cycle (the circle of the cylinder) is, in a sense, coupled to the toroidal cycle (the torus formed by gluing opposite ends of the cylinder).
+In fact, we will always be able to construct a toroidal cycle whenever we observe $O(n^{d-1})$ growth when studying families of non-toroidal cycles\footnote{Although this will not necessarily tell us about the size of the basis}.